-* Indicates significant difference when compared with number of fatal in females at 5% signicance (P value=0.010, chi-squire statistic 6.6098).
+* Indicates significant difference when compared with number of fatal in females at 5% significance (P value=0.010, chi-squire statistic 6.6098).

-Fig. 1: (A), and educational status of the patients (B) during last 3 years.
+Fig. 1: The Pie chart showing the number of poisoning incidence in young, middle and older aged subjects (A), and educational status of the patients (B) during last 3 years.

 Fig. 2: The annual trend of poisoning cases in relation to the severity of cases at the time of admission to hospital (A) and the agents involved in poisoning (B) for last 3 years.

-Fig. 3: The trend of poisoning in last 3 years in relation to the circumstances of poisoning (A), (B), and the occupation of patients (B).
+Fig. 3: The trend of poisoning in last 3 years in relation to the circumstances of poisoning (A), the box plot showing plasma cholinesterase activity in victims of poisoning due to agricultural pesticides in comparison to other known causes (B), and the occupation of patients (B).